Censorship of TikTok: Indonesia

-On 3 July 2018, TikTok was temporarily banned in Indonesia after the Indonesian government accused it of promulgating "pornography, inappropriate content, and blasphemy."
-Rudiantra, Indonesia's Minister of Communications and Information said, "The app has a lot of negative and harmful content, especially for children," and added that, "Once TikTok can give us guarantees they can maintain clean content, it can re-open."
+On 3 July 2018, TikTok was temporarily banned in Indonesia after the government accused it of promulgating "pornography, inappropriate content, and blasphemy."
+Rudiantara, Indonesia's Minister of Communications and Information said, "The app has a lot of negative and harmful content, especially for children," and added that, "once TikTok can give us guarantees they can maintain clean content, it can re-open."
 TikTok quickly responded by promising to enlist 20 staff to censor TikTok content in Indonesia, and the ban was lifted eight days later.

 Iran

-Iranians cannot access TikTok because of both TikTok's rules and Iranian censorship.
+Iranians cannot access TikTok because of Iranian censorship.

 Jordan

-On December 17, 2022, Jordan announced a temporary ban against TikTok, following the death of a police officer during clashes with protesters.
-On December 23, local media outlets in Jordan reported that the platform was back to normal, following its six day suspension.
+On 17 December 2022, Jordan announced a temporary ban against TikTok, following the death of a police officer during clashes with protesters.
+On 23 December, local media outlets in Jordan reported that the platform was back to normal, following its six-day suspension.
+In May 2023, it was reported that the app was still banned, with anonymous government sources saying the company had still not complied with all of its requirements.